-All above results obtained for simulated data sets as well as for the time distribution of earthquakes in the original catalogue shows undoubtedly that the time distribution of earthquakes in south California for the entire considered period should be regarded as a strongly non-random process (IDT is larger than for randomly distributed in time earthquakes).
-Therefore, result of this simple statistical analysis is in complete agreement with our earlier results, obtained by contemporary nonlinear data analysis methods, as well as with the results of similar analysis reported by other authors, which used different methodological approaches see e.g.Goltz (1998); Matcharashvili et al. (2000, 2016); Abe and Suzuki (2004); Telesca (2012); Iliopoulos et al. (2012).
+It deserves to be pointed that as it follows from Fig. 6, at least 50% of IDTs, calculated for randomized catalogues is even three orders smaller than what we found for the original catalogue (for which integral deviation time equals to -14611458375 minutes).
+This result undoubtedly shows that in general, the time distribution of earthquakes in south California for the entire considered period should be regarded as a strongly non-random process.
+The result of this simple statistical analysis is in complete agreement with our earlier results obtained by contemporary nonlinear data analysis methods, as well as with the results of similar analysis reported by other authors using different methodological approaches [see e.g. Goltz (1998); Matcharashvili et al. (2000, 2016); Abe and Suzuki (2004); Telesca (2012); Iliopoulos et al. (2012)].
+Next, considering the differences in the number of earthquakes occurred prior and after of corresponding regular markers, we decided to carry out additional calculation of summary deviation times separately for each of these groups.
+To avoid confusion with IDT, we named summary deviation times for earthquakes occurred prior to markers - SDTp and SDTa - for those occurred after regular markers.
+Such analysis performed for original and randomized catalogues, for the whole observation period (1975-2017), represented general interest and was also important to test results of the above IDT calculation.